muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

 No it won't...
-What is, Alice in Wonderland?
+What is this, Alice in Wonderland?
 If gov did not force AT&T to [share](http://muratk3n.github.io/thirdwave/en/tweets/2019/week37.html#transistorPatent) its intellectual property with other US companies during 50s, there